numblr/glaciertools/README.md

                       * level 2: Print debug information
     -h --help        print help message

-The script calculates the hash purely from the provided file and does not create any temporary files nor does it require that the chunks of the file are present as files on the disk.
+The script does not create any temporary files nor does it require that the chunks of the file are present as files on the disk.

+**Examples**

+To calculate the tree hash of */path/to/my/archive* with a chunk size of 1MB and the *sha-256* hash algorithm use

+    > ./treehash /path/to/my/archive

+## References

+* O. Tange (2011): GNU Parallel - The Command-Line Power Tool, ;login: The USENIX Magazine, February 2011:42-47.